flipe-rodrigues/modular-behavioral-box/README.md

 ### Building one box, one wall at a time

-I. For each wall, print/cut the three files corresponding to the three layers of acrlylic
+I. For each wall, print/cut the three files corresponding to the three layers of acrlylic:
-  1. Print/cut the [print/wall/inner.pdf](print/wall/inner.pdf) file in a 435x435 mm sheet of 5-mm-thick acrylic of your chosen color for the inside layer of the wall (**white** in the examples below);
+  1. The [print/wall/inner.pdf](print/wall/inner.pdf) file in a 435x435 mm sheet of 5-mm-thick acrylic of your chosen color for the inside layer of the wall (**white** in the examples below);
-  2. Print/cut the [print/wall/middle.pdf](print/wall/middle.pdf) file in a 435x435 mm sheet of 5-mm-thick acrylic of your chosen color for the inside layer of the wall (**black** in the examples below);
+  2. The [print/wall/middle.pdf](print/wall/middle.pdf) file in a 435x435 mm sheet of 5-mm-thick acrylic of your chosen color for the middle layer of the wall (**black** in the examples below);
-  3. Print/cut the [print/wall/outer.pdf](print/wall/outer.pdf) file in a 435x435 mm sheet of 5-mm-thick acrylic of your chosen color for the inside layer of the wall (**crystal** in the examples below);
+  3. The [print/wall/outer.pdf](print/wall/outer.pdf) file in a 435x435 mm sheet of 5-mm-thick acrylic of your chosen color for the outside layer of the wall (**crystal** in the examples below);

 II.
 Glue the three layers together using acrylic glue